SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

         the module-property ``group`` is used for grouping of modules within a node.

 ``"visibility"``
-    the visibility of the accessible. values and meaning as for module-visibility above.
+    a string indication a hint for a gui about the visibility of the accessible. values and meaning as for module-visibility above.

     :Remark: